Understanding the ARRI LUT Generator: Part 2

 Finding the LUT Generator

 The ARRI LUT Generator is a bit buried on their website.
-It can be found off their homepage in the Digital Camera > Tools section of their website.
+It can be found on their homepage in the Digital Camera > Tools section of their website.
 Once you click through to the tool, you’ll need to agree to hold them harmless and then it’ll load up for you:

 The Postproduction Tab